Ash-Issue – Trianco TRG

 Firebed after de-clinkering

-In addition to Keith and Gavin’s comments, we have added some technical diagrams and information from the Trianco manual at the end of the additional information.
+In addition to the comments, we have added some technical information from the Trianco manual at the end of this article.

 Keith Mitchel said: I have just read the article re.
 Trianco TRG boilers going out.
 Allow me to introduce the secondary air vent which is an oval tube above and at the rear of the burning grate.
 This is about the size of two pencils side by side.
 It allows a small amount of air to pass through the fire bed and into the flue system when the fan is off, keeping the fire bed alight.